Cardinals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- Over their last 10 contests, the Cardinals were named underdogs twice and lost each contest.
+- In three games as the underdog over the last 10 contests, the Cardinals were upset in every contest.

-- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under just once.
+- When it comes to the total, the Cardinals and their opponents are 2-8-0 in their previous 10 games.

-- The Cardinals' ATS record is 1-6-0 over their last 10 games (bookmakers set spreads in seven of those games).
-St. Louis and its opponent have fallen short of the over/under for three consecutive games, with the average total established by oddsmakers during that stretch being 9.5.
+- The Cardinals' record against the spread is 1-6-0 over their previous 10 matchups (oddsmakers set spreads in seven of those matchups).

 Cardinals Betting Records & Stats

-- The Cardinals have been victorious in nine, or 40.9%, of the 22 contests they have been chosen as underdogs in this season.
+- The Cardinals have won in nine, or 39.1%, of the 23 contests they have been named as odds-on underdogs this year.

-- St. Louis has a record of 2-3 when it's set as an underdog of +125 or more by bookmakers this season.
+- St. Louis is 2-5 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Cardinals have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Cardinals have a 45.5% chance of walking away with the win.

-- St. Louis and its opponents have gone over the total this season in 29 of its 60 opportunities.
+- St. Louis' games have gone over the total in 30 of its 61 chances.

 - The Cardinals are 1-7-0 against the spread in their eight games with a line set by sportsbooks this season.